adammenges/adammenges.github.io/about.md

 <br />

+Computational Designer.
 Founder @ Lobe Artificial Intelligence.
 Previously, @, @SendGrid.

-Hacker since eight.
-Built network on a network (think IaaS), language processing, and license plate recognition software in college.

 Many know me as the creator of [headline](http://headline.adammenges.com).
 Others may know me, or rather my face, from a big blown up picture in the Hong Kong airport (I only found out about this recently).
 Not really sure how it got there.